Get How-To's

 One rule: NEVER put silk in the dryer!
 Even a low heat setting can damage the proteins that make up these fibers.
 This irreversible damage can lead to shrinkage and create a weakened state.
 Instead of sticking it into the dryer, it is best to use no heat techniques to dry your silk fabrics.

-It’s important to wait until your silk is completely dry before folding or storing it away.
+It’s important to wait until your silk is completely dry before putting it away.
 This ensures there is no excess moisture left over, which can be a breeding ground for mildew growth.
-Mildew growth can cause irreversible damage and unpleasant odors, so it is necessary to avoid its growth.
-With that said, be sure to hang instead of fold your silk items as they dry and wait until they are fully dry to store away.
+Mildew growth can cause irreversible damage and unpleasant odors.
+Be sure to hang instead of fold your silk items as they dry and wait until they are fully dry to store.

 Avoiding direct sunlight is important when wearing silk as it can cause the fabric color to fade over time.
 You should also avoid the use of body lotions or perfumes which can leave stains on these delicate fabrics.
 If you wish to pair these fragrance products with your outfit, apply them and allow them to fully dry before putting on your silk garments.